 Appears to enhance proliferation of immune cells and exert an immunopotentiating effect, which can help alleviate immunosuppression

 In vitro, water extracts of Lognan with a polyphenolic content (2.65% ellagic acid, 0.81% epicatechin) appear to inhibit LPS-induced NO release in macrophages with an IC50 of 179.8μg/mL; with isolated ellagic acid and gallic acid possessing IC50 values of 5.2uM and 18.8uM respectively.
-Similar results have been noted elsewhere, where both water and ethanolic extracts weakly inhibited macrophage activation in response to LPS and a twig extract from Longan (high polyphenolic concentration) also appeared to inhibit NO production from LPS-stimulated macrophages.
+Similar results have been noted elsewhere, where both water and ethanolic extracts weakly inhibited macrophage activation in response to LPS and other parts of the plant which possess polyphenolics (twig and flower) have also shown efficacy.

 A test using the water extract of Longan pericarp (100-400mg/kg) taken 2 hours prior to Carrageenan-induced inflammation in mice was able to exert anti-inflammatory effects, as evidenced by a reduction in edema up to 58% after 5 hours relative to control; when relative to the active control (10mg/kg Indomethacin), the reduction by Indomethacin to 39% was seen as statistically similar.

 Water extracts of Longan appear to exert antiinflammatory effects of moderate potency in vivo